 - 1. Intra-corpal plagiarism for example, from another student on the same course - 2.
 Extra-corpal plagiarism for example, from a web page, book or journal - 3.
 Auto-plagiarism for example, submitting a previous essay or article as new work.
 Includes 'essay banks'.

-Dissertations containing plagiarism will be marked ZERO
+Dissertations containing plagiarism or use of chatbots will be marked ZERO

-It is important that students understand the rules and regulations with regards to plagiarism and that they reference their dissertations appropriately.
+It is important that students understand the rules and regulations with regards to plagiarism and use of chatbots, and that they reference their dissertations appropriately.